leftovertoast/python-crash-course/bookmark.md

 ## Left off:
-### Chapter 4 - Pg 57 - Try It Yourself 4-6 Odd Numbers
+### Chapter 4 - Pg 60 - Working with Part of a List